khamalesh29/CIVIC_TECH/README.md

   # Social Wellness Reporting App

   This is a code bundle for Social Wellness Reporting App.
-The original project is available at https://www.figma.com/design/6QPvpWGqc0nKl00L8aJgnf/Social-Wellness-Reporting-App.

   ## Running the code